Avocado oil: Properties

-Avocado oil is not derived from seeds; it is pressed from the fleshy pulp surrounding the avocado pit.
+Avocado oil is not derived from avocado seeds; it is pressed from the fleshy pulp surrounding the avocado pit.
 Unrefined avocado oil from the 'Hass' cultivar has a characteristic flavor, is high in monounsaturated fatty acids, and has a high smoke point (≥250 °C), making it a good oil for frying.
 'Hass' cold-pressed avocado oil is a brilliant emerald green when extracted; the color is attributed to high levels of chlorophylls and carotenoids; it has been described as having an avocado flavor, with grassy and butter/mushroom-like flavors.
 Other varieties may produce oils of slightly different flavor profile; 'Fuerte' has been described as having more mushroom and less avocado flavor.

 Avocado oil has a similar monounsaturated fat profile to olive oil.
 Avocado oil is naturally low acidic, helping to increase smoke point.
 Unrefined avocado oil can be safely heated to 480 °F. Both unrefined and refined avocado oil can safely be used for almost any high-heat cooking, including baking, stir-frying, deep-frying, searing, barbecuing, roasting, and sauteing.
 Like all oils, the more refined, the higher the smoke point.
 Each 30 mL of avocado oil contains 3.6 mg of Vitamin E and 146.1 mg of beta-sitosterol.

 The following table provides information about the composition of avocado oil and how it compares with other vegetable oils.

+Properties of vegetable oils The nutritional values are expressed as percent (%) by mass of total fat.